elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 %RuntimeError{message: "oops"}
 ```

-The example above rescues the runtime error and returns the error itself which is then printed in the `iex` session.
+The example above rescues the runtime error and returns the exception itself, which is then printed in the `iex` session.

-If you don't have any use for the error, you don't have to provide it:
+If you don't have any use for the exception, you don't have to pass a variable to `rescue`:

 ```elixir
 iex> try do